Rules of water polo: Pool dimensions

-Dimensions of the water polo pool are not fixed and can vary between 20×10 and 30×20 meters (FINA approved matches require a 30x20 meter pool for men, and 25x20 meter pool for women), therefore short course pools can be used.
+Dimensions of the water polo pool aren't fixed and can vary between 20×10 and 25×20 meters (World Aquatics approved matches require a 25x20 meter pool for both genders), therefore short course pools can be used.
 Minimum water depth must be least 1.8 meters (6 feet), but this is often not the case due to nature of the pool (as many have shallow ends).
 The goals are 3 m wide & 0.9 m high.

 The middle of the pool is designated by a white line.
 Before 2005, the pool was divided by 7 and 4 meter lines (distance out from the goal line).
 This has been merged into one 5 meter line since the 2005–2006 season, and '6 meter' line since the 2019–2020 season.
 The 6 meter line is marked by a yellow line.
 It was brought in by FINA in 2019, and relates to the method of taking a free throw after an ordinary or exclusion foul.
-The '5 meter' line is where penalties are shot and it is designated by a red line.
+The '5 meter' line is where penalties are shot and it is designated by a yellow line.
 The '2 meter' line is designated with a red line; and no player of the attacking team can receive a ball inside this zone.
 Those are being used since the 2020 Summer Olympics in 2021.

 Water polo balls are generally yellow and of varying size and weight for juniors, women and men.

 In a game, if the ball goes out of the playing area (or hits the edge of the pool then falls back in to the water), a free throw is given to the team that did not touch the ball last before it went out of play.

 Also, the referee should not pick up the ball when it is at the side of the pool during a break in play, and hand it to the attacking team - as this can lead to an advantage to that team.